 In phase I Alliance A061202 study (n= 22), 32% of patients were refractory to a lenalidomide/PI combination and 68% were refractory to the sequential use of these drugs.
 The majority of patients (65%) had high-risk cytogenetics.
 More than half the patients experienced grade 3 and 4 neutropenia, lymphopenia, and reductions in white blood cell count.
 Peripheral neuropathy, rash, diarrhea, and other side effects were limited to grades 1 and 2.
-The ORR was 55% in those with PI- or lenalidomide-refractory disease and responses were found to be durable over time.243 prior therapies, were refractory to lenalidomide alone, or were refractory to lenalidomide and bortezomib, or lenalidomide, bortezomib and carfilzomib.244 The ORR was 33% and 40% with 2 different doses of ixazomib.244
+The ORR was 55% in those with PI- or lenalidomiderefractory disease and responses were found to be durable over time.240

-Another phase I/II study studied the safety and efficacy of ixazomib/pomalidomide/dexamethasone in patients who had multiple
+Another phase I/II study studied the safety and efficacy of ixazomib/pomalidomide/dexamethasone in patients who had multiple prior therapies, were refractory to lenalidomide alone, or were refractory to lenalidomide and bortezomib, or lenalidomide, bortezomib, and carfilzomib.247 The ORR was 33% and 40% with 2 different doses of ixazomib.247

-Considering promising preliminary response rates, especially in patients refractory to both lenalidomide and a PI, the NCCN panel has included ixazomib/pomalidomide/dexamethasone as a treatment option for patients with relapsed/refractory MM who have received at least 2 prior therapies including an IMiD and a PI and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+Considering promising preliminary response rates, especially in patients refractory to both lenalidomide and a PI, the NCCN Panel has included ixazomib/pomalidomide/dexamethasone as a treatment option for patients with relapsed/refractory MM who have received at least 2 prior therapies including an IMiD and a PI and have demonstrated disease progression on or within 60 days of completion of the last therapy.